Mazda CX-60 Review 2025: Price, specs & boot space

 The only blot on Mazda's copybook in recent years have been its diesel engines which haven't always been entirely faultless, especially if used for regular short journeys.
 That shouldn't be an issue with the CX-60 PHEV, though.

-"The Mazda CX-60 is yet to hit the used market with a vengeance, but you can buy a brand new plug-in hybrid for a smidgen under £44,000.
+"The Mazda CX-60 costs from a little more than £45,000 for the PHEV in Exclusive-Line trims.
 The brand isn't shy of its premium aspirations for the CX-60 - but that's still significantly cheaper than rivals like the BMW X3 xDrive30e and Volvo XC60 Recharge."

-The mid-spec Mazda CX-60 Homura starts from under £47,000 at launch, while the top-of-the-range Mazda CX-60 Takumi is around £48,000 - meaning you can pick up a fully-loaded model for less than premium alternatives.
+The mid-spec Mazda CX-60 Homura starts from a tad over £48,000, while the top-of-the-range Mazda CX-60 Takumi is around £49,500 - meaning you can pick up a fully-loaded model for less than premium alternatives.

 The Mazda CX-60 is available in three core specifications: Exclusive-Line, Homura and Takumi.